-Royal Decoy is the first in the Fate of Eyrinthia YA fantasy romance series told from multiple POVs.
+Royal Decoy is book 1 in the Fate of Eyrinthia YA fantasy romance series told from multiple POVs.
 If you like swoon-worthy romance, complex characters, and non-stop action with epic twists, then you’ll love the captivating world of Eyrinthia.

-Heather Frost is a #1 Amazon Bestselling YA author who loves epic stories with breath-stealing romance.
-She is the author of the Seers trilogy and the Fate of Eyrinthia series.
-Her books have been Whitney Award Finalists and Swoony Award Finalists.
+Heather Frost is a #1 Amazon bestselling author who writes magical stories with breath-stealing romance.
+She is the author of the Seers trilogy, the Fate of Eyrinthia series, and Esperance.
+Her books have been Whitney Award and Swoony Award Finalists.
 She has a BS in Creative Writing and a minor in Folklore, which means she got to read fairy tales and call it homework.
 When she’s not writing, Heather likes to read, travel, and re-watch Lord of the Rings.
-She lives in a beautiful valley surrounded by towering mountains in northern Utah.
-To learn more about Heather and her books, visit her website: www.HeatherFrost.com
+She lives in a beautiful valley surrounded by mountains in northern Utah.
+To learn more about Heather and her books, visit her website: www.HeatherFrost.com.

 Heather’s Social Media Links